satpalsr/sdk/docs/server.chatmanager.md

 </td><td>

-Send a broadcast message to all players in the world.
+Send a system broadcast message to all players in the world.

 </td></tr>